Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means to not expect something to happen or to be patient in anticipation of something unlikely or uncertain.
-The phrase is figurative, as it doesn’t imply literally holding your breath but rather refers to a long wait for something improbable.
+The idiom is figurative, as it doesn’t imply literally holding your breath but rather refers to a long wait for something improbable.

 Origin: